vsok/jquery.iepngfix/README.md

     $('.bg-container').fixPNG();

 And you're done! jquery.iepngfix will automatically determine which case applies to each selected element and fix it as appropriate.
+Elements that don't apply will be ignored.

+## Notes

+Only apply this fix to PNGs with transparent backgrounds.
+This fix uses the IE "AlphaImageLoader" filter which slows down the browser, so use it sparingly and only as needed.

+Use jquery.iepngfix.min.js for production.
+Minified using [Douglas Crawford's](http://javascript.crockford.com/) [JSMin](http://www.crockford.com/javascript/jsmin.html) utility.

 ## Demo

 Check out demo.html in the "demo" folder; you'll have to run this under a web server such as Apache because Windows doesn't recognize the UNIX style pathnames.
 Alternatively, view the slideshow on the homepage of http://soliddesigngroup.net which utilizes this method.

 The cycling slideshow demonstrates how jquery.iepngfix removes the black blobs when transitioning PNG with a transparent BG, and overlaid on top of another image.
 View the source to see how it all works.

-## Notes

-Use jquery.iepngfix.min.js for production.
-Minified using [Douglas Crawford's](http://javascript.crockford.com/) [JSMin](http://www.crockford.com/javascript/jsmin.html) utility.

 ## Issues